Harindulk/custom-links-page/README.md

 Click [**Use this template**](https://github.com/Harindulk/custom-linktree-page/generate) button above for the quickest method of getting started with the [custom-links-page](https://github.com/Harindulk/custom-links-page).

-Contains basic configuration to get you a site with:
+Contains basic configuration to get you a links page with:

 - Sample Links.
 - Sample Meta Data.